malcolmsfraser/ml-gcp/README.md

 # ml-gcp
-Source code for a continuously delivered ML Flask Application on Google Cloud Platform.
+Source code for a continuously delivered Flask Application on Google Cloud Platform.
 App build is coordinated using Cloud Build with a listener to this repository.

 ### Setting up this application on your own